 What we don’t: Sacrifices a little protection and coverage; tall stack height takes some getting used to.

 Salewa is well known in the mountaineering world for their technical alpine boots, but not everyone needs an exceptionally stiff and burly design.
 Enter the Mountain Trainer Lite Mid GTX, which takes their classic Mountain Trainer 2 Mid and trims things down for a lighter and more streamlined ride.
 Importantly, the Lite retains most of the mountain-readiness we love about the standard version but with wider appeal for most recreational hikers: It’s highly comfortable out of the box with a well-cushioned build and soft materials throughout, offers a good mix of flexibility and stability, and provides surprisingly good arch support.
-Final highlights include a well-executed lacing system that effectively locks down the ankle and back of the foot, climbing-inspired POMOCA outsole, and solid support and durability for covering technical terrain with a full pack—all for a very reasonable 2 pounds 7.9 ounces.
+Final highlights include a well-executed lacing system that effectively locks down the ankle and back of the foot, climbing-inspired Pomoca outsole, and solid support and durability for covering technical terrain with a full pack—all for a very reasonable 2.5 pounds.

 Like most weight-conscious designs, however, the Salewa Mountain Trainer Lite Mid GTX does make some concessions to keep things light.
 The biggest is protection: While the approach shoe-like rubber toe cap provides decent coverage at the front of the foot, it’s noticeably thinner and less comprehensive than the standard model’s 360-degree design.
 Medial foot protection (around the inside of the ankle) is also pretty minimal, which led to some rock strikes on steeper and more aggressive inclines, and the lower collar can allow water, snow, and debris to creep in over top.
 A final downside is the tall stack height (40mm at the heel and 25mm at the forefoot), which takes some getting used to but provides great isolation from harsh ground.
 In the end, the Mountain Trainer Lite is a relatively niche option with a steep price tag, but it hits a nice middle ground between lightweight, trail runner-inspired designs and more aggressive alpine boots like the Zodiac Plus above...
-Read in-depth review
+Read in-depth Mountain Trainer review

-18. Danner Mountain 600 Leaf GTX ($220)
+16. Danner Mountain 600 Leaf GTX ($220)

 Danner Mountain 600 Leaf GTX hiking bootCategory: Light/midweight

 Weight: 2 lb.
-4 oz.
+4.0 oz.

-Waterproof: Yes (Gore-Tex)
+Waterproof?: Yes (Gore-Tex)

 What we like: Classic Danner looks in a lightweight package—now with the option to resole.